ridvansalihkuzu/hyperview_eagleeyes/README.md

 The models show comparable performance, however, the RF is computationally more lightweight.
-Since this would be advantageous for running the model on the target Intuition-1 satelite, we selected the RF for further optimization.
+Since this would be advantageous for running the model on the target *Intuition-1* satellite, we selected the RF for further optimization.

 As summarized in Table [1](#TAB_random_forest_scores), the average of